pleasantenough/python_tutorial/README.md

 # python_tutorial
-created as a way to compile a basis for the python needed in 2nd year labs
+created as a way to compile a basis for the python needed in 2nd year labs @epfl